Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 - <https://codepen.io/nicolettafbr/pen/KKNydVK*/> for the NavBar.
   The Code Institute – Love Running and Resume.<br>
 - <https://www.youtube.com/watch?v=r4RQ38EoLds&t> contact form.
-- <https://github.com/dnlbowers/modern-buddhism> and others on github for ideas on completing the read.me
+- <https://github.com/dnlbowers/modern-buddhism> and others on GitHub for ideas on completing the read.me
 - <https://google-map-generator.com/> was used to create the map on the joining page.

 ### 15.1. <a name='Generalreference:'></a>**General reference:**

-- I relied upon W3schools, git hub, slack, youtube and stack overflow for general references throughout the project.
+- I relied upon W3schools, git hub, slack, YouTube and stack overflow for general references throughout the project.

 ### 15.2. <a name='Content:'></a>**Content:**